 A beneficiary receiving Social Security disability benefits may test his or her ability to work and still be considered disabled.
 We do not consider services performed during the trial work period as showing that the disability has ended until services have been performed in at least 9 months (not necessarily consecutive) in a rolling 60-month period.

 To sum up, a Trial Work Period lets you work and still be considered disabled by Social Security.
-Not only that, but Social Security does not count all the months you work, just the ones where you earn more than a threshold Trial Work Period amount:

 - 2015 – $780 per month.

 - 2014 – $770 per month.

 - 2013 – $750 per month.